U.S. airlines grapple with 'unfair tax' that adds to aircraft supply disruption

 Airbus Orders interactivehttps://tmsnrt.rs/2VkiSfy

-(Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago Additional reporting by Tim Hepher in London Editing by Matthew Lewis)
+(Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago Additional reporting by Tim Hepher in London Editing by Matthew Lewis and Richard Chang)

 ((tracy.rucinski@thomsonreuters.com; 1-312-408-8575; Reuters Messaging: tracy.rucinski.thomsonreuters.com@reuters.net))